ffenix113/zigbee_home/docs/using_the_cli/configuration_file.md

   # By default device will be configured as sleepy end device.
   # Note: Enabling router will increase the size of the firmware.
   is_router: false
+  # Buttons is optional, to provide information about available buttons on the board.
+  # Available button is not necessary a physical button, but can also be a pin.
+  buttons:
+    # If only ID is provided it means that this button is already present in board definition,
+    # and it will be just referenced from it.
+    - id: button0
+    # Button can also have a pin, which will create new "button" on specified pin.
+    # To make it active-low - set "inverted" configuration option to "true".
+    - id: button1
+      pin:
+        port: 0
+        pin: 18
+        inverted: true

   # I2C is optional, only to provide different pins for i2c instance(s)
   i2c:
       # ID of instance is the same as defined in the SoC definition.